bioFAM/MOFA/README.md

 py_install("mofapy", envname = "r-reticulate", method = "virtualenv")

 ```

+## Reticulate configuration

-Before running MOFa, you need to make sure that reticulate is pointing to the correct python binary or conda environment.
+Before running MOFA, you need to make sure that `reticulate` is pointing to the correct python binary or conda environment.
 This can become tricky when you have multiple conda environments and versions of Python installed:
 ```r
 library(reticulate)